deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 ```
 This seems like a decent quality response, based on the inputs and outputs.
 Click on the "Add score" button and give it a score of 1.
 The score is even editable, in case you make a mistake.

 Now clicking on the "Scores" section, the score we added is visible.
+Over time, this data helps build a comprehensive picture of the quality of our LLM application.

 ![Screenshot of the Langfuse dashboard showing a manually added score for the Haystack demo RAG pipeline.](langfuse-score.png)

 ## Wrapping it up

+If you've been following along, today you've learned:
+- How Langfuse can help give you better visibility into your Haystack pipelines, giving you confidence to ship into production
+- How to integrate Langfuse into Haystack RAG and chat pipelines
+- The basics of LLM tracing and evaluation with the Langfuse dashboard

+For a small team, Langfuse ships new features with incredible velocity.
+We can't wait to see what they build next.
+To stay in the loop for future updates, be sure to follow [Langfuse](https://x.com/langfuse and [Haystack](https://twitter.com/haystack_ai) on Twitter.
+Thanks for reading!